 Best things to do on Governors Island

-For the last seven years, a number of the city’s poetry-reading series and their affiliated collectives have taken over Governors Island for a day, creating a stage for the many voices of NYC, both celebrated and underground.
+For the last eight years, a number of the city’s poetry-reading series and their affiliated collectives have taken over Governors Island for a day, creating a stage for the many voices of NYC, both celebrated and underground.
 This year, the crew of the Poetry Society of New York does it again, presenting readings from more than 200 poets and 50 organizations.

 Two-wheeling fiends already know that Governors Island offers amazing bike paths, and visitors are welcome to BYOB (bring your own bike), rent or hit up the Citi Bike kiosks.
 However, you can also borrow a bike for free for an hour between 10am and noon every weekday.
 Ride like a baller without the cost?
 Sign us up!